 Under the supervision of a Residential College/Community Coordinator (RCC), the GRCC is responsible for the co-supervision, training, and evaluation of 7-16 student staff (Resident Assistants).
 The GRCC is responsible for advising their community’s building government.
 In addition to the essential duties listed, the GRCCs provide leadership in the development of a robust academic and social environment for residents, while creating and maintaining a high level of safety, security, and well-being for all residents.

 Note: There are two GRCC positions which operate their own staff teams under the supervision of a Residential College Coordinator.
-These two GRCC positions directly supervise their student staff (9-10 RAs), advise the Residential College’s student government, and also coordinates/manages their staff team’s budgets in a community of approximately 300 residents.
+These two GRCC positions directly supervise their student staff (9-10 RAs), advise their community council, and also coordinates/manages their staff team’s budgets in a community of approximately 300 residents.

 Essential Duties and Responsibilities include the following: